oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### Applicability to HybridSystem

-Not applicable as appointing a Chief Information Security Officer (CISO) is an Agency’s responsibility.
+Not applicable as appointing a Chief Information Security Officer (CISO) is an organisations responsibility.

 #### HybridSystem compliance approach

-The HybridSystem is deployed into the Agency’s environment and is under the scope of the Agency’s CISO.
+The HybridSystem is deployed into the organisations environment and is under the scope of the organisations CISO.

 #### Security controls provided by the HybridSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency must appoint a CISO to provide cyber security leadership and guidance.
+- The organisation must appoint a CISO to provide cyber security leadership and guidance.
-- The Agency's CISO is responsible for all duties outlined in the Annex.
+- The organisations CISO is responsible for all duties outlined in the Annex.

 ### System owners